Dropa stones: The tale

-According to what may be the earliest version of the tale, which appeared in July 1962 on the German magazine Das vegetarische Universum, in 1937 an archeological expedition in the Bayan Har mountains led by Chi Pu Tei found 716 granite discs with tiny hieroglyph-like markings, dated to 12,000 years before present.
-Star maps and mummies with thin bodies and unusually large heads were also present at the site.
-After more than two decades of work at the "Academy of Prehistory" in Beijing, Chinese archeologists and linguists managed to translate the markings and concluded that the discs had been carved by extraterrestrials in the aftermath of their crash in the Sino-Tibetan border region.
+According to what may be the earliest version of the tale, which appeared in July 1962 in the German magazine Das vegetarische Universum, in 1937 an archeological expedition in the Bayan Har mountains led by Chi Pu Tei found 716 granite discs with tiny hieroglyph-like markings, dated to 12,000 years before present.
+Star maps and remains with thin bodies and unusually large heads were also present at the site.
+After more than two decades of work at the "Academy of Prehistory" in Beijing, Chinese archeologists and linguists allegedly managed to translate the markings and concluded that the discs had been carved by extraterrestrials in the aftermath of their crash in the Sino-Tibetan border region.
 These conclusions were published by Tsum Um Nui in an academic journal, but were met with ridicule.
 Tsum then left for Japan in self-imposed exile and died shortly after.
 The discs are sometimes claimed to measure up to 1 foot (30 cm) in diameter and carry two grooves in the form of a double spiral originating from a hole in the center, with hieroglyphs inscribed within the grooves and visible with a magnifying glass.

 In 1966 the story was republished by Vyacheslav Zaitsev in the Soviet magazine Sputnik.
 Zaitsev added that several discs had been shipped to Moscow on request of Soviet researchers, who discovered that they contained large amount of cobalt and other metals, that they behaved as electrical conductors, and that they produced a humming sound when placed on a special turntable.

 Supposedly, in 1974 Austrian engineer Ernst Wegerer (or Wegener) visited the Banpo Museum in Xi'an, Shaanxi, where he saw two of the Dropa stones.
 It is said that he inquired about the discs but received no information, although he was allowed to take one in his hand and photograph them up close.
 By 1994 the discs could no longer be found.